jorygeerts/fab-phab-ninja/README.md

  - Persist data (MongoDB most likely)
  - Authentication (a bit like Flickr their "Guest Pass", but better)
  - Structure by tags and "tag groups"
- - Make directory "just another path".
+ - Make directory "just another tag".
 (Maybe?)
  - Editable tags (only in DB, or write into file?)